cloudmobi/CloudmobiSSP/android-sdk.md

 ###<a name="eclipse">Setup Eclipse without gradle</a>：
-* [Download four jars for eclipse as follows :](http://git.oschina.net/CloudTech/CloudmobiSSP/raw/master/AndroidSDK.zip) adlibrary.jar , AudienceNetwork.jar , google-play-services-ads-lite.jar , google-play-services-basement.jar
+* [Download four jars for eclipse as follows :](http://git.oschina.net/CloudTech/CloudmobiSSP/raw/master/AndroidSDK.zip) cloudssp_1.0.jar , AudienceNetwork.jar , google-play-services-ads-lite.jar , google-play-services-basement.jar
 （If you don't need the facebook or Admob ADs， the related dependence is not needed.）
 * Build tool：Ant
 * Copy the four jars into target project folder /libs/ , and Add them to build path.